Frequently Asked Questions (FAQ)

 Are there counseling services available?

-The Counseling Services staff offers a range of services to the Moody community.
-Students may receive individual, marital, or pre-marital counseling.
-Students may also participate in a variety of support groups that are offered each semester.
+The Counseling Services staff offers individual counseling and a variety of support groups each semester.
 The initial assessment is free of charge with subsequent sessions costing $5 per session.
-However, counseling availability is limited and is notguaranteed for every student.
-You will not be denied service if unable to make payments.
-To make an appointment with one of the counselors or to obtain further information about these services, please call (312) 329-4194 or email email@example.com.
+Students will not be denied service if unable to make payments.
+To make an appointment with one of the counselors or to obtain further information about these services, please call (312) 329-4354 or email firstname.lastname@example.org.

 If you have previously had school accommodations for a disability or have been diagnosed with a disability and believe you should have accommodations, please click this link for the Disability Services page, which also includes contact information.